-1. Now did Samuel really come back from the dead to speak to Saul?
-I use to think he did but that would go against Scripture.
-You see, if God did bring Samuel up from the dead, why?
-In other words, God could have spoken to Saul or He could have sent a prophet to Saul.
+But if God wasn't speaking to Saul, why would he speak to Saul through Samuel?
+God could have spoken to Saul or He could have sent a prophet to Saul.

 Also, in I Chronicles 10:13-14 we are told, "So Saul died for his unfaithfulness which he had committed against the Lord, because he did not keep the word of the Lord, and also because he consulted a medium for guidance.
 But he did not inquire of the Lord; therefore He killed him, and turned the kingdom over to David the son of Jesse."

-You see, if it was truly Samuel then Samuel would be speaking for the Lord and yet, here in I Chronicles it says that Saul did not inquire of the Lord!
+You see, if it was truly Samuel then Samuel would be speaking for the Lord and yet, here in I Chronicles it says that Saul did not inquire of the Lord and thus, why would the Lord send Samuel?
+I don't think He would!
+Also, in I Samuel 28:14 it says that Saul "perceived" it was Samuel.
+He didn't see this figure, but by the description, that is the conclusion he came to!